wp-plugins/a-year-before/readme.txt

 == Changelog ==

+0.7beta2

+*  fixed: plugin generated invalid XHTML in some cases

 0.7beta1

 * added range-parameter. you can use e.g. year=1&range=7 if you want to look back one year for articles. if no article is found on this day, the plugin will look up to 7 days back and lists the articles of the day the first article was found.